frqstbite/allen_arcade/README.md

 For more information on Visual Studio Code tasks, please refer to the [docs](https://code.visualstudio.com/docs/editor/tasks).

-## Contributing
+## Known Issues
-Not a thing.
-Don't even try.
-It's perfect how it is.
+Please only type choices presented in menus.
+Due to a bug in Java, invalid inputs will invoke evil.

+Also, the games aren't finished.
+I'll get to it one day.

 ## Issues
-Report bugs in an [Issue on the GitHub repository](https://www.github.com/frqstbite/allen-arcade/issues).
+Report bugs in an [Issue on the GitHub repository](https://www.github.com/frqstbite/allen_arcade/issues).
 They may be acted upon.
 Maybe.

 ## License